 Smith II H. Hokusai: one hundred view of Fuji by Hokusai, London, 1988.

-Orankai, in the Wakan sansai zue it is reported that this was the point of maximum penetration into Korean territory reached by general Kato Kiyomasa (1562 - 1611) during the first expedition wanted by Hideyoshi against Korea (1592) and it was reported as, also from Orankai, on clear days it is still possible to see the mountain.
+Orankai, in the Wakan sansai zue it is reported that this was the point of maximum penetration into Korean territory reached by general Kato Kiyomasa (1562 - 1611) during the first expedition commissioned by Hideyoshi against Korea (1592) and was reported as, also from Orankai, the mountain can still be seen on a clear day.

 Etymologically, Orankai , in the Korean dialect is not a proper name but has the meaning of an isolated place.

-This is the farthest point in the present series from which Fuji can be seen.
+This is the furthest point in the present series from which Fuji can be seen.